nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 - **Conclusion:** Nice!
 Another major improvement with a relatively short training run.
 IMO this proves that data strategy is the difference maker.

-This model performs pretty and comes very close to the threshold metric, but still comes just shy of it.
+This model performs pretty well and comes very close to the threshold metric, but still comes just shy of it.
 I also note that for 20x the training the mAP50 improved by 4x, so there's some diminishing returns on training time.
+This is commonly referred to as _convergence_ and signals that the model is stabilizing and won't significantly improve with more training.

 ### Aerial_350e
 We know we're training on the right data but still falling short of the 50% target.
 Earlier I noted that the relationship between training time and mAP were non-linear but I don't think we're at the upper bound yet.
 We're on to something that works so lets find the limit.